jship/monad-logger-aeson/monad-logger-aeson/README.md

 Haskellers using this popular logging interface to add structured logging to their programs with minimal fuss.

-We believe we have achieved goal 2 by directly representing in-flight log messages using an `aeson` object `Encoding`, by _never_ converting anything to intermediate `Value`s, and by _never_ parsing these in-flight log messages when assembling the final logged message.
-Regarding the latter point, a more straightforward implementation would attempt parsing of in-flight log messages to know whether they came from `monad-logger-aeson` or `monad-logger`.
-Rather than parse in-flight log messages, we leverage a simple-but-subtle tagging scheme on in-flight messages such that we can O(1) know whether or not an in-flight log message is a `monad-logger-aeson`-encoded message or a `monad-logger`-encoded message.
-When assembling the final logged message, we consult the tag to know how to incorprate the in-flight message's encoding into the final logged message's encoding.
+We believe we have achieved goal 2 by directly representing in-flight `Message` values using a fixed `aeson` object `Encoding`, by never (internally) converting anything to intermediate `Value`s, and by never parsing these in-flight log messages when assembling the final logged message.
+Regarding the latter point, we need to know the origin of an input `LogStr` (i.e. is it from `monad-logger-aeson` or not?).
+If we know an input `LogStr` came from `monad-logger-aeson`, then we know the `LogStr` is an `aeson` object `Encoding` of a `Message`, and so we can pass this encoding along untouched as a piece of the final log message's encoding.
+If we know an input `LogStr` did not come from `monad-logger-aeson`, then we can scoop this `LogStr` up into a text-only `Message`, encode that, and pass the encoding along as a piece of the final log message's encoding.
+A straightforward and relatively expensive implementation of determining a `LogStr`'s origin would involve parsing of in-flight log messages back into `Message` values.
+Rather than resort to parsing _every_ in-flight message, we simply check the first 9 characters of the `LogStr` for a match with `{"text":"`.
+Yes, there is the possibility that a `monad-logger` user logs out a `LogStr` with this same prefix and that `LogStr` makes its way into a `monad-logger-aeson` user's `LoggingT` runner function.
+This wwould cause `monad-logger-aeson` to erroneously assume the message's origin is `monad-logger-aeson`.
+We feel this possibility is unlikely, and have accepted this as a tradeoff in the design space of the library.
 While we believe the principles described previously should provide good performance, please note that benchmarks do not yet exist for this library.
 Caveat emptor!

 [monad-logger-aeson]: https://github.com/jship/monad-logger-aeson
 [Build badge]: https://github.com/jship/monad-logger-aeson/workflows/CI/badge.svg